-The house of Honinbo was one of the Four houses in the golden era of Japanese go.
+The house of Honinbo was one of the Four houses in the Edo Period in Japan.
 Today the Honinbo tournament is the oldest of the current Japanese professional titles and one of the three most important big titles.

 During the Edo period the Honinbo (本因坊, Hon'inbō) was the head of the Honinbo school (originally founded by Honinbo Sansa).
 Of the four traditional go schools, the Honinbo was the most prestigious and successful one.
 The last hereditary Honinbo, Shusai, gave (or sold) his title to the Nihon Ki-in so as to turn it into a tournament title.
 This is a list of the historic Honinbos, including the heirs who did not succeed to the Head of the House.
 (Heirs will not have a number before their use name.)

 Note: The 17th and 19th Honinbo are the same person, and the 16th and 20th are the same, too.
 Also from 1864-1884 Shuei had been head of the Hayashi school.

 The Honinbo title is the oldest Go tournament in the world and in some ways still the most prestigious in Japan, though the Kisei and Meijin big titles have larger prize funds.
 The winner's prize is ¥32,000,000 currently, sponsored by the Mainichi Shinbun.
 The games can be found on their website (Japanese).

 Due to the importance of the Honinbo as one of the "big three" titles in Japan (along with the Kisei and Meijin), there are several paths of automatic rank advancement through it in the Nihon Ki-in new promotion system.
 Qualifying for the Honinbo league warrants a promotion to 7-dan, winning the league to challenge for the title promotes to 8-dan, and finally winning the title itself gives an immediate 9-dan promotion.